landscape

 Sailoz Mukherjee : Oil Painting

 Sailoz Mukherjee was one of the pioneering figures of modern Indian art in the twentieth century.
-During the early forties, when India was at the peak of its struggle to attain her own independence and identity, the art community of the country was striving to locate their indigenous understanding of modernity.
+During the early forties, when India was at the peak of its struggle to attain her own independence and identity, the art community of the country was striving to locate its indigenous understanding of modernity.

 Read More